 Being Part of Britain

-As a school, we value and celebrate the diverse heritages of all at Carr Manor Primary School and what it means to be part of British Society.
+As a school, we value and celebrate the diverse heritages of all at Manor Wood Primary School and what it means to be part of British Society.
 Throughout the year we celebrate traditions such as Harvest, Remembrance Sunday, Christmas, Easter, Diwali, Eid, Vaisakhi and Hanukah.
 At Christmas the Nativity is performed by all the children in KS1 and Early Years and Year 5 present traditional carols and readings around the Christmas tree.
 Many of our children visit the pantomime and traditional parties are held to celebrate the season.

 Furthermore, children learn about being part of Britain from different specific perspectives.
 Two specific examples are learning about being part of Britain through the Geography curriculum.
 The programme of study for History also focuses on Britain as the children learn about World War 2, the Victorians and local history pertinent to Yorkshire.